 - Not giving up control of a large portion of your assets.

 - No administrative costs i.e. trust tax returns/legal set up costs.

 - Only needing to file a gift tax report if making a gift in excess of the annual limit.

 - Control over how much to gift each year.

 - Control over who to gift to each year.

 - No requirement to a make gift every year.

 What are the potential issues with an annual gifting strategy?

-One possible drawback is the person you are making a gift to is incapable of managing their financial affairs.
-In this case you may want to use a trust to protect them from themselves or creditors.
-Also, this strategy does not make sense for anyone with a special-needs child.
+One possible drawback is that the person you are making a gift to is incapable of managing their financial affairs.
+In this case, you may want to use a trust to protect them from themselves or creditors.
+Also, this strategy does not make sense for anyone with a child with special needs.
 Gifting them money outright may jeopardize their governmental benefits.
-In this case the correct way to give to them would be via a special needs trust.
+In that case, the correct way to give to them would be via a special needs trust.

 The annual gift is a humble but effective solution to wealth transfer.
-For those of you with larger estates it can still be an effective tool in your estate planning toolbox.
+For those of you with larger estates, it can still be an effective tool in your estate planning toolbox.